 Despite the weather being pretty stormy all morning, we caught a break between showers and headed from our camp to tackle the summit track.
 There are 2 routes that will get you to the top of Mount Maunganui, both take roughly 50 minutes but wind up alternative sides; One gives great views over the harbour and the city while the other gives scenic views of the coast.
 They also both include a lot of steep steps but the new pushchair/wheelchair friendly route is currently being built so Mount Maunganui will eventually be accessible for everyone.

 Top tips for enjoying Mount Maunganui – Take your time.
-We have a good level of fitness and while Dec found it easy, there were parts that really took my breath away.
-There are plenty of viewpoint and benches along the way that makes great excuses to stop, so why not use them?
+This wasn’t the hardest of the North Island hikes on this list and while we have a good level of fitness (Dec found it easy) there were parts that really took my breath away.
+There are plenty of viewpoint options and benches along the way that makes great excuses to stop, so why not use them?
 Also, explore a bit more of the summit beyond the standard lookout, you can walk around the top to experience an almost 360’ view.

 Camping near Mount Maunganui – There are several freedom camping options near Mount Maunganui for self-contained campers – the only problem was finding an empty spot, even in winter!!
-So we opted to try out our very first ever campsite that was conveniently located at the start of the walking track!
+So we opted to try out our very first ever campsite at Beachside Holiday Park, conveniently located at the start of the walking track!
 If the weather had been nicer it would have been the ideal spot to unfold the awning and get out the camp chairs for a spot of outside dining.

 Te Mata Peaks